aymane-smi/event-loop-explanation/readme.md

 ## golang async example

-in this [example](async.go) i used goroutine with channels to make my function asynchronize
+in this [example](async.go) i used goroutine with channels to make my function asynchronous